“Grammar Nonsense and What To Do about It”: Hugh Dellar and Andrew Walkley – Book Review

-When it comes to normal indirect speech, we tend to report the generality of what was said.
-It doesn’t really boil down to transforming things that we heard according to the obscure rules of tense backshifting (more on that soon!).
+When it comes to normal indirect speech, we tend to report the generality of what's been said.
+It doesn’t really boil down to transforming things that we've heard according to the obscure rules of tense backshifting (more on that soon!).
 Instead, we tell a kind of story.

 When we tell this story - be it ‘the story’ of an entire conversation or just a snippet of what was said among other actions - we use tenses, pronouns and time phrases in the same manner as we would when we tell any other kind of story that occurred in the past.

 The authors offer the following examples of narrative tenses: